BFerkol/FullStack_Udacity_Projects/projects/02_trivia_api/starter/backend/README.md

 ```

 GET `/categories/<int:category_id>/questions`
-- Fetches a dictionary of questions for the specified category
+- If a category is specified, fetches a dictionary of questions for the specified category
 - Request argument: category_id:int
-- Returns all the questions in a specified category by id, in paginated form
+- Returns: a dictionary of questions for the specified category by id, in paginated form
 - Example response:
 ```
 {